 Cooking with the Haines Solar Cooker

 Aim the front (straight side) of the cooker at the sun.
 If in doubt, stand between the cooker and the sun and aim the front panel at your shadow.
-Turn the cooker a little every few hours to follow the sun.
-For the Haines 2, In the morning when the sun is low in the sky, use the blue snaps.
+Turn the cooker during the day as necessary to keep the straight side aimed at the sun.
+When the sun is low in the sky, for the Haines 2 use the blue snaps.
 For the Haines 1, use sticks and a rock to push the front of the cooker down, as shown.
 When your shadow is shorter than 1/3 of your height, remove the sticks for the Haines 1, and use the red snaps for the Haines 2.